 Placing non-recyclable items in the curbside bin can actually result in your entire bin of recyclables to become contaminated.
 When non-recyclable items contaminate things that can be recycled, it usually results in your recyclables being tossed out with the trash.

 In this article, we highlight the items that can’t be recycled in your curbside bin.
-The rules for recycling in your curbside bin vary by location, but generally speaking, what can’t go in your bin is almost the same in every state across the country.
+The rules for recycling in your curbside bin vary by location, but generally speaking, what can’t be recycled in your bin is almost the same in every state across the country.

 Table of Contents